sashoeb94/kickstarter_scraper/README.md

 # kickstarter_scraper
-Scrapes the Kickstarter Data into an excel sheet for easy viewing.
+Scrapes the Kickstarter Data into an excel sheet for further analysis.